nmarsceau/scdtsea.org/pages/awards.md

       * Has supported adult safety activities.

       * Has shown interest in the national level by being a member of ADTSEA.
+  - title: Driver Education Teacher of the Year
+    criteria: TODO
+  - title: Traffic Safety Officer of the Year
+    criteria: TODO
+  - title: Officer of the Year
+    criteria: TODO
+  - title: Traffic Safety Leadership of the Year
+    criteria: TODO
   - title: SCDTSEA Award
     criteria: >-
       * Involvement in SCDTSEA.